AaronVSDC/GraphicsProgramming2-CMakeVulkan/ReadMe.md

 This project was part of my **"Graphics Programming 2"** course in **"Digital Arts and Entertainment"**.
 We made a 3D renderer using the Vulkan API.

-My project supports the following Vulkan-specific techniques or concepts:
+My project supports the following techniques or concepts:

 - Images and Buffers, including texture loading
 - Depth Buffering